hashicorp/terraform-provider-google/website/docs/r/app_engine_application.html.markdown

 * `iap` - (Optional) Settings for enabling Cloud Identity Aware Proxy

+  * `enabled` - (Optional) Whether the serving infrastructure will authenticate and authorize all incoming requests.
+  (default is false)

   * `oauth2_client_id` - (Required) OAuth2 client ID to use for the authentication flow.

   * `oauth2_client_secret` - (Required) OAuth2 client secret to use for the authentication flow.